Birmingham’s Squash Commonwealth legacy

 Transforming lives through Squash

 From our contacts in Birmingham, this has involved the use of portable mini courts at school games, community gatherings, and squash events, such as the Commonwealth Games, the Big John’s Mela, Bring the Power, and the British Open.
-The ingenious placement of pop-up courts in youth clubs and community centres has been instrumental in creating awareness about squash.
+The ingenious placement of pop-up courts in youth clubs and community centres has been instrumental in creating awareness about Squash.

 Overall, this is a standout achievement that has been witnessed in a youth centre, where Asma’s team provided a rebound wall.
-Over 350 participants from the Holiday and Activities Food program were introduced to squash, and their enthusiasm has led to the continued interest and even self-made squash courts on their walls.
+Over 350 participants from the Holiday and Activities Food program were introduced to Squash, and their enthusiasm has led to the continued interest and even self-made squash courts on their walls.

 This epitomizes the profound impact of fostering engagement through hands-on experiences – something we reckon is an excellent way of way engaging with the public when it comes to generating interest in Squash.